Delamora9/GameSpace/README.md

 ### App Views
 The home page of our application is an empty version of the search view.
 The top navbar and footer will remain on the page for all views.
-The 'Home' link in the navbar will return you to the home page, while the 'User Profile' and 'Game Profile' links will take you to example user or game's profile page respectively.
+The 'Home' link in the navbar will return you to the home page, while the 'vTopher (User)' and 'Yooka-Laylee (Game)' links will take you to an example user and game profile page respectively.

 1. __Search View__
     - The search page gives the user the ability to search the Steam API for users or games